EventStore/EventStore/docs/README.md

 Find out more about configuring the HTTP protocol on the [HTTP configuration](networking.md#http-configuration) page.

 ::: warning Deprecation Note
 The current AtomPub-based HTTP application API is disabled by default since v20 of EventStoreDB.
 You can enable it by adding an [option](networking.md#atompub) to the server configuration.
-Although we plan to remove AtomPub support from future server versions, the server management HTTP API will still be available.
+Although we plan to remove AtomPub support from future server versions, the server management HTTP API will remain available.
 :::

 As the AtomPub protocol doesn't get any changes, you can use the v5 [HTTP API documentation](@clients/httpapi/README.md) for it.